TihomirShterev/JS-Applications-2020-SoftUni/README.md

 ### Installation

-1) Run 'npm i'
+1) Open an app folder and run 'npm i' in the terminal.
-2) Run 'npx lite-server'
+2) Run 'npx lite-server' to start the app.